1992 Summer Olympics: Political controversies and terrorism

-On the eve of the Olympics, between 29 June and 14 July 1992, the police operation later known as "Operation Garzón" saw the arrest of 45 Catalan pro-independence activists, journalists and politicians, under the accusation of belonging to the armed Catalan pro-independence and socialist organisation Terra Lliure (which already announced its dissolution in 1991), many of them without real proof.
+On the eve of the Olympics, between 29 June and 14 July 1992, the Spanish police operation later known as "Operation Garzón" saw the arrest of 45 Catalan pro-independence activists, journalists and politicians, under the accusation of belonging to the armed Catalan pro-independence and socialist organisation Terra Lliure (which already announced its dissolution in 1991), many of them without real proof.
 25 of the arrested were kept in solitary confinement.
 They denounced torture at the hands of the Spanish police and threats of violence and rape to them and their families, as well as constant Anti-Catalan and Catalanophobic insults.

 Political activists argue that the Spanish State used the Operation Garzón as a tool, under the pretext of security during the Olympic Games, to weaken the left-wing branch of Catalan independence movement.

 The Basque nationalist group ETA attempted to disrupt the Barcelona Games with terrorist attacks.
 It was already feared beforehand that ETA would use the Olympics to gain publicity for their cause in front of a worldwide audience.
 As the time of the Games approached, ETA committed attacks in Barcelona and the Catalonia region as a whole, including the deadly 1991 Vic bombing.
 On 10 July 1992, the group offered a two-month truce covering the Olympics in exchange for negotiations, which the Spanish government rejected.
 However, the Games went ahead successfully without an attack.